• Home

 Todoist isn't the most powerful to-do list website out there.
 It's also not the simplest.
 That's kind of the point: this app balances power with simplicity, and it does so while running on basically every platform that exists.
 That's a strong selling point—which is probably why Todoist is one of the most popular to-do lists right now.

 Todoist is flexible enough to adapt to most workflows but not so complicated as to overwhelm.
-And it adds new features regularly: you can view projects as a Kanban board, for example, and navigating the app by keyboard is much smoother after recent updates.
+And it adds new features regularly: you can view projects as a Kanban board, for example, and there are now some more robust calendar features after recent updates.
 There's even an AI assistant on paid plans that can help make tasks more actionable.
 Overall, this is a great first to-do list app to try out, especially if you don't know where to start.

 Todoist also integrates with Zapier, which means you can automatically create tasks in Todoist whenever something happens in one of your favorite apps.
 Check out some ideas for automating Todoist with Zapier, or try one of these examples.